 Keeping up-to-date with current and emerging cyber threats can be challenging.

-Organisations can stay in touch more easily with key insights from The Monitor, a monthly digest of Kroll’s global Cyber Risk case intake.
+Organisations can stay in touch more easily with key insights from The Monitor, a regular digest of Kroll’s global Cyber Risk case intake.
 In this blog post, we outline the issues covered in the latest edition.

 Volume 6 covers the following topics: